MilovanTomasevic/my/courses/hpc-short-courses/openmp-presentation.md

 	#pragma omp directive-name
 ```

-- For example, the ‘parallel’ directive can be used to create threads, and execute the following code section in parallel
+- For example, the `parallel` directive can be used to create threads, and execute the following code section in parallel

 ```c
 	#pragma omp parallel